Gerhard Berger: After retirement from racing

-A hugely popular figure in Formula One, Berger was up until 2003 regularly seen in the pitlane in his new capacity as Competitions Director at BMW, overseeing their successful return to Formula One in 2000.
+Berger was up until 2003 regularly seen in the pitlane in his new capacity as Competitions Director at BMW, overseeing their successful return to Formula One in 2000.

 Berger was the first to drive a F1 car on the new Shanghai Grand Prix circuit when he demonstrated a 2003 Ferrari F2003-GA.

-On 25 April 2004, 10 years after Ayrton Senna's death, Berger drove the JPS Lotus Renault 97T, which Senna had used in the 1985 championship, for three laps at Imola before the start of the 2004 San Marino Grand Prix.
+On 25 April 2004, ten years after Ayrton Senna's death, Berger drove the JPS Lotus Renault 97T, which Senna had used in the 1985 championship, for three laps at Imola before the start of the 2004 San Marino Grand Prix.

-In February 2006, he acquired 50% of Scuderia Toro Rosso in a deal which saw Red Bull boss Dietrich Mateschitz purchase half of Berger Logistik, a road haulage company founded by Berger's father Johann in 1961.
+In February 2006, Berger acquired 50% of Scuderia Toro Rosso in a deal which saw Red Bull boss Dietrich Mateschitz purchase half of Berger Logistik, a road haulage company founded by Berger's father Johann in 1961.
 His Toro Rosso team won their first Grand Prix with Sebastian Vettel taking the win.
 He sold his share back to Mateschitz in November 2008.

-In 2012 Berger was appointed President of the FIA Single Seat Commission.
+In 2012, Berger was appointed President of the FIA Single Seat Commission.
 He left the role in December 2014.

 In March 2017, Berger became chairman of ITR, the promoter of the Deutsche Tourenwagen Masters.